Foo2018/Assignment-2/README.md

 * The number of methods will increase once the method extraction for bad smell one is completed
 * There are two obvious parts to the current class.
 Methods that place items in Component objects/ dictionaries and those that search text for relevant class diagram categories
 * There is potential for further types of data extraction to be required if more functionality is required in the future, for example extracting accessibility data.
 This will then increase the number of methods that undertake text search.
 By placing the two parts into separate classes this avoids one large bloated class and improves the maintainability of the classes.
 * This is the second worst smell of the three I have identified.
-A lengthy class has been created and is an effort to read and understand in its entirety.
+A lengthy class has been created and it is an effort to read and understand in its entirety.
 Splitting into two classes will improve readability, therefore maintainability.
 ### Refactoring strategies/ approaches
 * **Extract Class**: This class effectively does the work of two.
 There are two clear areas of functionality.
 1. Collate class properties such as class names, function names and attribute names, values and types into dictionaries and ultimately component objects.
 This was initially handled by the:
    *  `_data_extraction()` method.

-   After refactoring to clear the 'Long Class" smell the following methods were extracted and added to the Extractor class to also deal with data collation:
+   After refactoring to clear the 'Long Class" smell from the `_data_extraction()` method. the following methods were extracted and added to the Extractor class to also deal with data collation.
     * `class_parameter_extractions()`
     * `_set_class_name()`
     * `_class_parent_name_handling()`
     * `_place_function_name_in_component_object()`
     * `_place_attribute_name_and_default_value_in_dictionary`

-2. The second area of functionality for the class is searching input text for those class properties and returning the results.
+2. The second area of functionality for the Extractor class is searching input text for class properties and returning the results.
 This is handled by:
    * `_regex_search()`
    * `_extract_class()`
    * `_extract_parents()`